jncraton/shortest-path/readme.md

 ![DFS example](media/dfs.png)

 Note that latitude and longitude values do correspond to real locations in this data.
 The node values should match nodes in OpenStreetMap, for example [9585187701](https://www.openstreetmap.org/node/9585187701) is used as the start state in one of the tests.
+Edges should correspond to walkable paths on campus.